fortitude333/CarND-Behavioral-Cloning-P3/README.md

 * [CarND Term1 Starter Kit](https://github.com/udacity/CarND-Term1-Starter-Kit)

 The lab enviroment can be created with CarND Term1 Starter Kit.
 Click [here](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md) for the details.

+Or run this command for the bare essentials in pip or in any virtualenv and install others as needed.
+`pip install numpy matplotlib jupyter pandas scikit-learn seaborn flask-socketio opencv-python torch torchvision eventlet`

 The following resources can be found in this github repository:
 * drive.py